vSHARP: variable Splitting Half-quadratic Admm algorithm for Reconstruction of inverse-Problems: Experimental Results

-Turning to \Fig{metrics_prostate} and \Tab{metrics-prostate}, which showcase the quantitative results for the fastMRI prostate dataset, vSHARP once again emerges as a top performer.
-It consistently achieves the highest SSIM, pSNR, and lowest NMSE values across all acceleration factors.
+Turning to \Figure{metrics_prostate} and \Table{metrics-prostate}, which showcase the quantitative results for the fastMRI prostate dataset, vSHARP once again emerges as a top performer.
+It achieves the highest SSIM and pSNR values, along with the lowest NMSE values, with statistical significance across all acceleration factors, except for the pSNR and NMSE values of E2EVarnet at $R=4$, which were not significant.